vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 periods of time.

-Some of these exercises may play a dual role of being "verify" exercises during ordinary times (with a frequency betweek weekly and monthly) but then be done more frequently either preventatively or in response to a special situation.
+Some of these exercises may play a dual role of being "verify" exercises during ordinary times (with a frequency between weekly and monthly) but then be done more frequently either preventatively or in response to a special situation.